terriblemoment0836x/ostep-projects/README.md

 # About this fork.
-This fork contains my solution to the projects. in each project subfolder my solution is inside a folder named `solution`.
+This fork contains my solution to the projects.
+Look for .c files in each project subfolder.
 # Projects for an Operating Systems Class

 This repository holds a number of projects that can be used in an operating